Kylie Jenner Made $420 Million in 18 Months from Her Cosmetics Company, Says Kris Jenner

 “I don’t think she sees herself stepping away from this brand for many years,” Kris said, adding, “She’s doing this because it’s really her passion.
 It’s so authentic to who she is, because she’s been wanting to do this since she was a little girl.
 To see her have this kind of success with something she really loves has been really great. ”

-Kris continued to make her press rounds in NYC, attending WWD CEO Summit where she spoke on a panel moderated by designer Tommy Hilfiger about the Kardashian-Jenner retail empire.
+Kris continued to make her press rounds in NYC, attending WWD Apparel & Retail CEO Summit where she spoke on a panel moderated by designer Tommy Hilfiger about the Kardashian-Jenner retail empire.

 She opened up about how she helped her daughter launch Kylie Cosmetics and the speed bumps they faced in the beginning.